 - Oats: Old fashioned or quick oats can be used in this recipe.
 Use old fashioned if you prefer a chewier texture or quick if you’re going for more of a cake-like texture.

-- Seasonings: Cinnamon, allspice, salt and vanilla extract flavour up the baked oatmeal.
+- Seasonings: Cinnamon, allspice, salt and vanilla extract flavor up the baked oatmeal.
 Feel free to increase the amount of spices or add in some dried ginger as well.

-- Coconut flakes: Add a great flavour and texture.
+- Coconut flakes: Add a great flavor and texture.
 Use unsweetened desiccated coconut flakes to minimize added sugar.

-- Milk: Helps add moisture to the baked oats.
-Dairy or plant-based milk can be used in this recipe.
+- Milk: Helps add moisture to the carrot oat bars.
+Dairy or plant-based milk such as almond milk can be used in this recipe.

 - Eggs: To bind the oats together.

 - Maple syrup: To sweeten the oatmeal bake.
-Honey can also be used.
+Honey or date puree can also be used.

-- Pineapple: Use canned crushed pineapple packed in water or pineapple juice.
+- Pineapple: Provides some moisture and natural sweetness to the baked oats.
+Use canned crushed pineapple packed in water or pineapple juice.
 Avoid the crushed pineapple packed in heavy syrup.

 - Walnuts: These add a great crunchy texture.
 I love to include them, but you can leave them out if you prefer.
 You can also sub in chopped pecans.

-- Carrots: The carrots should be grated before mixing with the other ingredients.
+- Carrots: Grate some fresh carrot using a box grater before mixing with the other ingredients.
 For convenience, you can buy pre-grated carrots from the store if you’d like.

 - Raisins: You can add raisins into the mix for added sweetness and more carrot cake vibes.
 Finely chopped dates are also delicious.

-- In a medium bowl, add the oats, cinnamon, allspice, baking powder, coconut, and salt and mix until combined.
+- In a large mixing bowl, add the oats, cinnamon, allspice, baking powder, coconut, and salt and mix until combined.

-- Fold in the walnuts, grated carrot and raisins or dates (if using).
+- Fold in the walnuts, shredded carrots and raisins or dates (if using).

 - Bake for 30-35 minutes.
 The edges should be golden with a slightly springy centre.
 Allow to cool in the baking dish before cutting into pieces.